 Tip: Not sure about the difference between the leavening agents?
 Please read this post about baking soda versus baking powder.

 The cool thing about baking with fruit is that you can also use fruit as a topping for bars, like brownies and blondies.
-After garnishing these one bowl brownies with raspberries just before baking, I realized how well this works.
+I realized how well this works after garnishing these one-bowl brownies with raspberries just before baking.

 Since it's raspberry season, I decided to take my fruity obsession one step further and make these white chocolate and raspberry blondies.
 When you want to add delicate berries to cake batters or cookie doughs, you have to be very careful to avoid crushing the berries, which will ooze too much juice and throw off the recipe.
 That shouldn't stop you because you have options: